denseyzenel/proov-km-waechter-fixx/NOTES.md

 ## What I checked before I accepted its work

 - Ran `python verify.py` and read every line of output before and after the fixes.
+- Ran `python analyze.py` and confirmed it prints the full ranking without errors.
 - Checked that `SERVICE_INTERVAL_KM = 15000` and `WARN_AT_PERCENT = 80` were untouched in `km_wachter.py` and that `settings.cfg` still had the same values — both confirmed by verify.py checks 4 and 5.
 - Traced `wear_percent(14900, 15000)` by hand: `14900 / 15000 * 100 = 99.33` — above 80%, so the car is correctly flagged.
-- Traced `needs_service({"id": "VOS-7788", "odometer": 92000})` with the fixed code: key absent → returns False immediately, car is not flagged.
 - Ran `python -m pytest test_km_wachter.py test_fleet_report.py -v` and confirmed all 4 tests pass, as shown below.
   Test	Result
 test_almost_due_car_is_flagged	✅ PASSED
 test_missing_reading_is_not_treated_as_zero	✅ PASSED
 test_summary_counts_due_cars	✅ PASSED
 test_summary_does_not_crash_on_missing_reading	✅ PASSED
-- Ran `python analyze.py` and confirmed it prints the full ranking without errors.

 ## What the data actually said